Formal semantics (natural language): Methodology

 Semantic formalisms differ in whether they adopt the method of direct interpretation or indirect interpretation.
 In direct interpretation, the semantic interpretation rules map natural language expressions directly to their denotations, whereas indirect interpretation maps them to expressions of some formal language.
 For example, in direct interpretation the name "Barack Obama" would be mapped to the man himself, while a system of indirect interpretation would map it to a logical constant "o" which would then be mapped to the man himself.
 In this way, direct interpretation can be seen as providing a model theory for natural languages themselves, while indirect interpretation provides a system of logic translation and then relies on the model theory of the formal language.
 These two methods are in principle equivalent, but are often chosen based on practical or expository considerations.
-To keep their task manageable, formal semanticists sometimes limit their studies to particular fragments of whatever language they are studying.
+Formal semanticists sometimes limit their studies to particular fragments of whatever language they are studying to isolate core phenomena and simplify analysis.